- Skin allergies

 - Symptoms get worse

-- You develop new symptoms, especially signs of skin infection such as pain, redness or drainage from the lesion, or fever
+- You develop new symptoms, especially signs of skin infection such as pain, redness or drainage from the area, or fever

-Lichen simplex chronicus is a skin disorder that leads to chronic itching and scratching.
+Lichen simplex chronicus is a skin condition caused by chronic itching and scratching.

 Causes, incidence, and risk factors